skip to main | skip to sidebar

 About Me

 I was an artist as a child and am still creating art.
-Mostly self taught, except for my years at SVA, my need to paint and draw drives me daily.
-As a boy I sat on the stoop and drew pictures.
-The years were filled with studying the works of comic book artists and the works of Michelangelo.
-I was left on my own to discover the how and why of art.
+As a boy I drew pictures while studying the works of comic book artists and Michelangelo.
+With no art classes in elementary thru high school, I was left on my own to discover the how and why of art.
 It was Burne Hogarth who wrote a letter of recommendation for me to get into the School Of Visual Arts in NYC.
-I learned how to say what I wanted to say in a painting and make it an illustration.
-A unique craft of thinking, drawing and communicating.
+I learned how to say what I wanted to say in a painting and make it an illustration, a unique craft of thinking, drawing and communicating.
 I began getting freelance illustration work before I graduated.
-Work grew steadily and after a few years I began my career illustrating childrens books.
-Sixty-something books later, I'm still doing what I love to do.
+Work grew steadily and after a few years I began illustrating children's books.
+With more that seventy books to my credit, I was the recipient of the 2012 Rip Van Winkle Award for my contribution to children's literature.
 I developed my own vision in my fine art paintings.
 I painted the places and things I knew best.
 My work was soon accepted into juried exhibitions at the North East Watercolor Society and The American Artists Professional League.
-I was a board member for our local art center and also began a part-time teaching career at the college level.
+I was a board member for Barrett Art Center and am an adjunct lecturer in the Studio Art Department of Marist College.

 View my complete profile